WebexCC-SA/LAB-3354/docs/WXCC_SDK.md

 > ---

 ## Launch the CRM application
-> From the terminal run 'npm run build', this will build your application. ensure there are no errors.
+> From the terminal run 'npm run build', this will build your application. ensure there are no errors
+> if you encounter an error, then delete the dist folder and package-lock.json file, re-attempt 'npm run build'
 > Copy the ringtone.wav to dist folder using this command in terminal 'cp ringtone.wav dist'
-> From the terminal run 'npm run dev', this will spin up your application automatically in the browser.
+> From the terminal run 'npm run dev', this will spin up your application automatically in the browser

 ## SDK Authentication and Initialization